Canine Distemper Virus

 Individual Animal Care

-The mainstay of CDV treatment is supportive care as the infection runs its course.
+The mainstay of CDV treatment consists of supportive care as the viral infection runs its course.
 All treatments should be conducted under the direct guidance of a licensed veterinarian.
 Depending on available resources and presenting clinical signs, treatments include:

 - Intensive nursing care